Solar-pumped Radiation-balanced Laser: Radiation-balanced solar-pumped thin-disk laser

 Fig.~\ref{fig5} illustrates a proposed configuration designed to enable RBL operation under multi-pass solar pumping.
-Because external thermal management is not required, a fully spherical concentrator geometry can be employed to efficiently re-image and confine sunlight onto the gain medium.
-Radiative heat extraction further allows the gain-medium thickness to be increased to achieve gain saturation without compromising thermal performance.
-The spherical geometry promotes isotropic escape of anti-Stokes fluorescence, thereby minimizing photon reabsorption and reducing the risk of radiative trapping.
-The gain medium may be implemented in either rod or thin-disk geometries.
-The inner surface of the concentrator is coated for high reflectivity within the solar pump bandwidth from \SI{1020}{\nano\meter} to \SI{1033}{\nano\meter}, while exhibiting anti-reflection at the laser wavelength of \SI{1050}{\nano\meter}.
-One surface of the gain medium is coated to serve as the cavity end mirror with high reflectivity at \SI{1050}{\nano\meter}, whereas the remaining surfaces are anti-reflection coated at the solar pump wavelengths to maximize pump coupling efficiency.
+In the absence of external thermal management requirements, a fully spherical concentrator geometry can be employed to efficiently re-image and confine sunlight onto the gain medium.
+Radiative heat extraction further permits an increase in the gain-medium thickness, enabling gain saturation without compromising thermal performance.
+The spherical geometry facilitates isotropic escape of anti-Stokes fluorescence, thereby minimizing photon reabsorption and reducing the likelihood of radiative trapping.
+The gain medium can be implemented in either rod or thin-disk geometries, depending on design constraints.
+A solar entrance filter selects the pump light at two desired wavelengths with appropriate spectral bandwidths.
+The inner surface of the concentrator is coated for high reflectivity across the solar pump band spanning \SI{1020}{\nano\meter} to \SI{1033}{\nano\meter}.
+One surface of the gain medium is coated to act as the cavity end mirror with high reflectivity at \SI{1050}{\nano\meter}, while the remaining surfaces are anti-reflection coated at the solar pump wavelengths to maximize coupling efficiency.
+It is important to note that, although lasing at \SI{1050}{\nano\meter} is demonstrated here, the inverse configuration is also feasible.
+For example, a cavity operating at \SI{1030}{\nano\meter} can be pumped at \SI{941}{\nano\meter} while utilizing the \SIrange{1020}{1033}{\nano\meter} spectral band for radiative cooling.
+Alternatively, a dual-wavelength cavity supporting simultaneous lasing at both \SI{1030}{\nano\meter} and \SI{1050}{\nano\meter} could be implemented to leverage both pump channels.
+Finally, we emphasize that the present estimates do not account for population dynamics under dual-wavelength pumping.
+Since the \SI{941}{\nano\meter} pump contributes to populating the excited state, it is expected to reduce the lasing threshold, which would be highly advantageous for the proposed scheme.